JoyUmoekpo/Breathing-Exercises/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![GitHub latest commit](https://img.shields.io/github/last-commit/JoyUmoekpo/Breathing-Exercises)](https://github.com/JoyUmoekpo/Breathing-Exercises/commit/main)

- A guided breathing exercise application utilizing HTML, CSS, and JavaScript

 ## Description

 Welcome to Breathing Exercises!
 With this application, users can use a breathing exercise.
 After clicking the start button on the first page, the user will be directed to the breathing exercise page where a timer will guide them through a breathing exercise.
 This type of exercise is useful for those who feel overwhelmed or anxious or anyone else that wants to incorporate a breathing exercise into their day.